afterxleep/afterxleep.github.io/_posts/2020-02-26-find-yourself-some-time.md

 I've done a lot of things, but for some reason, don't feel tired, stressed or overwhelmed at all.
 I guess sometimes we forget that a good vacation does not always mean Netflix, the beach, or uploading leisure photos to Instagram.

-Go ahead, find some guilt-free time for yourself, and commit to skipping the compromises, obligations, and urgency of life.
+Go ahead, find yourself some guilt-free time, and commit to skipping the compromises, obligations, and urgency of life.
 Just do whatever comes to mind.
 I promise you will not regret it.

 ---